Tag Archives: car slang

 Photo by Johnath

 My friend Len Penzo recently mentioned “Grape” as a slang term for a clueless car buyer.
-I’d never heard the term, but was inspired to dig up some other insulting car dealer jargon for your reading enjoyment.
+I’d never heard the term, but was inspired to dig up some other insulting car salesman terminology jargon for your reading enjoyment.

 Car Salesman Terms for Customers and their Trade-ins